matheusgomessouza/fast-paced/README.md

 **💻 Projeto / Project**

-Fast-paced in my second music written in the Sonic Pi, with the inspiration of [`algorave-dave`](https://github.com/algorave-dave) 🎶
+Fast-paced is my second music written in the Sonic Pi, with the inspiration of [`algorave-dave`](https://github.com/algorave-dave) 🎶

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------